lucapinello/CRISPResso/README.rst

         - effect_vector_substitution.txt: location of substitutions.
         - position_dependent_vector_avg_insertion_size.txt: average length of the insertions for each position.
         - position_dependent_vector_avg_deletion_size.txt: average length of the deletions for each position.
+        - indel_histogram.txt: processed data used to generate figure 1 in the output report.
+        - insertion_histogram.txt: processed data used to generate the insertion histogram in figure 3 in the output report.
+        - deletion_histogram.txt: processed data used to generate the deletion histogram in figure 3 in the output report.
+        - substitution_histogram.txt: processed data used to generate the substitution histogram in figure 3 in the output report.

 Explore the output of CRISPResso